 The residential exemption is a reduction in real estate taxes for those homeowners who occupy their property as their principal residence.
 Per Massachusetts General Laws Chapter 59, Section 5C, the residential exemption is a local option that must be adopted by "the board of selectmen or mayor, with the approval of the city council, as the case may be."
-Last year, Mayor Walsh advocated for a change in state law that increased the residential exemption limit from 30% to 35% of the average assessed value of all Class One residential properties.
+In 2016, Mayor Walsh advocated for a change in state law that increased the residential exemption limit from 30% to 35% of the average assessed value of all Class One residential properties.

 This year, the City Council, with the approval of the Mayor, once again chose the maximum exemption allowed by law.
-The Fiscal Year 2018 residential exemption amount increased by \$106 over last year's amount, from \$2,432.91 to \$2,538.47.
-The residential exemption amount was equivalent to a property value reduction of \$242,220.
-See Figure 10 for residential exemption amounts for fiscal years 2012 to 2018.
+The Fiscal Year 2019 residential exemption amount increased by \$180.62 over last year's amount, from \$2,538.47 to \$2,719.09.
+This residential exemption amount is equivalent to a property value reduction of \$257,978.
+See Figure 9 for residential exemption amounts for fiscal years 2013 to 2019.

-To qualify, homeowners must own and occupy their property as the principal residence as of January 1 preceding the tax year.
-For Fiscal Year 2018, homeowners must have owned and occupied their property as the principal residence on January 1, 2017.
+To qualify, homeowners must own and occupy their property as their principal residence before the January 1 preceding the start of the fiscal year.
+Beginning with Fiscal Year 2019, homeowners may qualify if they first obtained their primary residence before July 1, 2018.
+The filing deadline for Fiscal Year 2019 is April 1, 2019.